Bootstrap Seasonal Unit Root Test under Periodic Variation

-\end{Lemma} \begin{proof} For the proof of part (a), see the Lemma 3.2(a) of Burridge and Taylor (2001a) and its proof.
+\end{Lemma} \begin{proof} For the proof of part (a), see the Lemma 3.2(a) of \cite{burridge2001} and its proof.
 For part (b), we only present the proof of the first statement.
 Other statements are proven in similar ways.
 By Lemma \ref{le:unaug real1},

 \end{proof}